 First use of BR lens

 2015 was the year of another landmark lens launch.
-The EF 35mm f/1.4L II USM is the first lens to use Canon's BR (Blue Spectrum Refractive Optics) lens technology, with a material that provides 'anomalous' dispersion characteristics with strong refraction of blue light (hence the name).
+The EF 35mm f/1.4L II USM was the first lens to use Canon's BR (Blue Spectrum Refractive Optics) lens technology, with a material that provides 'anomalous' dispersion characteristics with strong refraction of blue light (hence the name).
 This makes it perfect for correcting the kind of chromatic aberration found in large aperture lenses.
 There is high image quality from the centre to the edge of the frame, and excellent performance even wide open, allowing the unusual combination of a wide angle of view and shallow depth of field for creative background blur.

 The EF 35mm f/1.4L II USM is a perfect example of how constantly evolving lens technology is not just allowing the development of more and more extreme lens designs, focal lengths and zoom ranges, but is also revolutionising the image quality of existing lens types.
 Wide-aperture prime lenses are not new.
 But the image quality now available, combined with the freedom from chromatic aberration, means that photographers can now use lenses such as the EF 35mm f/1.4L II USM at the widest aperture settings to create visual effects that would not have been possible in the past.